 3. St. Louis Cemetery No. 1 – We celebrate death as we do life here in New Orleans, and the St. Louis cemeteries are among the most famous and iconic.
 Visit St. Louis Cemetery No. 1, the oldest and most famous, to see famous above-ground graves and to visit some of our most famous sons and daughters, including Voodoo priestess Marie Laveau and Homer Plessy, the plaintiff from Plessy v.
 Ferguson.

-4. Museums — As a nerd for New Orleans history with a love of our many cultures and forms of expressing them, Tremé museums are among my favorite.
-The New Orleans African American Museum honors Tremé’s status as the oldest black neighborhood in the United States in a seven-building plantation that includes an incredibly restored Creole mansion.
+4. Museums – As a nerd for New Orleans history with a love of our many cultures and forms of expressing them, Tremé museums are among my favorite.
 View fascinating historical examples of black and Creole artisanship of all forms, and then check out the single easiest one-stop look at how that artistry lives on at the Backstreet Cultural Museum, a smaller-sized but high impact, up-close look at cultural art forms from Mardi Gras Indians to second lines.

-5. Theaters — Over the last few years, New Orleans has made leaps towards its quest to revive and reopen its storied tradition of theater.
-Tremé houses several of the best known, including the Mahalia Jackson Theater, a large-scale location that brings world-class acts to town, and the Saenger Theater, a long-time local favorite, impeccably restored and reopened after major damage from Hurricane Katrina.
-(Tip: check out every New Orleans child’s favorite thing at the Saenger — don’t forget to look up at the ceiling!)
+5. Theaters – Over the last few years, New Orleans has made leaps towards its quest to revive and reopen its storied tradition of theater.
+Tremé houses several of the best known, including the Mahalia Jackson Theater, a large-scale location that brings world-class acts to town, and the Carver Theater, a local favorite.

-6. Explore — Because Tremé has housed everything from plantations to the poorest families working to get by, it offers an extraordinary display of New Orleans architecture styles over the ages.
+6. Explore – Tremé offers an extraordinary display of New Orleans architecture styles over the ages.
 With many residents still living in family homes, Tremé is one of my favorite places to wander through on any given afternoon, where there’s always something to see and someone to meet and chat with.

-8. St. Augustine Catholic Church of New Orleans — I’m not Catholic, but that hasn’t stopped me from finding Catholic churches to visit in almost every place I’ve ever been.
-While many know and visit St. Louis Cathedral in Jackson Square, one of my favorite churches in New Orleans is St. Augustine, a church founded in 1842 by free black citizens (and open to both slaves and free black citizens).
+8. St. Augustine Catholic Church of New Orleans – I’m not Catholic, but that hasn’t stopped me from finding Catholic churches to visit in almost every place I’ve ever been.
+While many know and visit St. Louis Cathedral in Jackson Square, one of my favorite churches in New Orleans is St. Augustine Catholic Church, a church founded in 1842 by freed people of color.

-9. Festivals — It wouldn’t be a post about New Orleans things to do without mentioning the festivals.
-Tremé is home to dozens, including Congo Square New World Rhythms Festival (March), Jazz in the Park (seasonal), Tremé Festival (October), and Tremé Creole Gumbo Festival (November).
-Each has its own soul and celebration theme, but all carry the trademarks of New Orleans hospitality: home cookin’, vibrant music-making, laughter, and love.
+9. Festivals – Tremé is home to dozens of festivals, including Congo Square New World Rhythms Festival (March), Jazz in the Park (seasonal), Tremé Fall Festival (October), and Tremé Creole Gumbo Festival (November).
+Each has its own soul and theme, but all carry the trademarks of New Orleans hospitality: home cookin’, vibrant music-making, laughter, and love.